ArctosDB/documentation-wiki/_how_to/How-To-Apply-Licensing-and-Terms.markdown

 - Creative Commons designations for datasets published to external aggregators (e.g., CC0, CC BY, or CC BY-NC for GBIF) do not apply to linked or associated media objects.
 Media published to these aggregators can be protected (or not) by any Creative Commons designation or by a custom terms of use for the institution/collection.

 - Operators with permissions to Manage_Media have the authority to select or edit the license or custom terms for media records.

+## Arctos Flow Chart for Licensing and Terms